British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 It is the competitors' responsibility to start at their allocated times;

-Remember to clear and check (SIAC test also available) before entering the correct lane at the minus 4 box for your course.
+Remember to clear and check (SIAC test also available) when entering the correct lane at the minus 4 box for your course.

-• Pre-Start: SI clear, SI check and SIAC test units
+• -4 minutes: Call up, SI clear, SI check and SIAC test units

 • -3 minutes: SI card check